borpshws/ShareXCustomUploader/README.md

 ## ShareX Custom Uploader PHP File
-In this repository, you will find a single PHP files that you need to customize in order to set up a custom uploader properly.
+In this repository, you will find a single PHP file that you need to customize in order to set up a custom uploader properly.

 ## Requirements
  1. A text editor that can export PHP files such as Sublime Text or Notepad++